 Where you have consented to marketing communications from Mental Health UK, our marketing database has servers based in the USA, and our email software is based in the USA.
 All data is stored and transferred in accordance with current Data Protection regulations through contract.
 We will only work with USA based organisations who have certified under the EU-US Privacy Shield.

-Our Data Controller is Company Secretary Caroline Cannar.
-Her contact details are [email protected] or on Mental Health UK, 89 Albert Embankment, London SE1 7TP
+Our Data Protection Officer is Company Secretary Caroline Cannar.
+She can be contacted by email at [email protected] or by post: Mental Health UK, The Dumont Building, 28 Albert Embankment, London, SE1 7GR.

 Please use these details to complain about Data Protection practices, and if we don’t resolve your issue to your satisfaction, you can approach The Information Commissioner’s Office on https://ico.org.uk/ (or if it’s about our fundraising practices in relation to data) you can contact the Fundraising Regulator using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.